 For over forty years, the Association of Canadian Universities for Northern Studies (ACUNS) has been an indispensable organization for the advancement of northern scholarship.
 Established in 1978, ACUNS is a registered charitable organization headquartered in Ottawa, with volunteer representatives at member institutions across the country.

-- ACUNS is a sustainable organization that can meet current and future needs of the Canadian northern research and scholarly community
+ACUNS is a relevant and sustainable organization that responds to the current and future needs of those involved in northern research and post-secondary education.

 ACUNS Equity, Diversity and Inclusion Statement: Diversity in Northern Studies